fiduswriter/fiduswriter-docker/README.md

 Change the domain name to from where your instance can be reached, and the display name to indicate how you want it to be called.
 Then your Fidus Writer deployment should be complete.

 Please leave comments in the issues if you have any remarks.

-## Configuration

-The configuration file is located at `volumes/data/configuration.py`.
-You can modify this file to customize your Fidus Writer instance.

-Important settings to consider:
-- `ALLOWED_HOSTS`: Add your domain name here
-- `DEBUG`: Set to False in production
-- `CONTACT_EMAIL`: Set your contact email
-- `DATABASES`: Configure your database settings if you want to use a different database backend

-## Persistence

-Data is stored in the `./volumes/data` directory.
-This includes:
-- SQLite database
-- User uploads
-- Configuration

-Make sure to back up this directory regularly.

-## Running Behind a Reverse Proxy

-When running Fidus Writer behind a reverse proxy like Nginx or Apache, make sure to:
-1. Forward the correct headers (X-Forwarded-For, X-Forwarded-Proto, etc.)
-2. Add your domain to the `ALLOWED_HOSTS` in configuration.py
-3. Set `CSRF_TRUSTED_ORIGINS` if using HTTPS

-## Upgrading

-To upgrade to a newer version of Fidus Writer:

-1. Update the `VERSION` in the Dockerfile
-2. Rebuild the container: `docker compose up -d --build`

 ## Troubleshooting